 How to make it profitable

-Companies that put digital business models on the market in order to modernize their operations therefore have to rethink their financial processes as well.
-This challenge led to the establishment of Nitrobox GmbH.
+Companies that put digital business models on the market in order to modernize their operations, therefore, have to rethink their financial processes as well.
+This challenge led to the establishment of Nitrobox GmbH and our billing and monetization platform.
 In a way, we are a “level editor” for digital business models.
-Our tools and modules can map the areas of billing, payment and accounting in such a way that new services can be efficiently billed in the shortest possible time and process costs reduced to a minimum.
-With our solution even micro-transactions can succeed in generating costs of only a few cents.
+Our tools and modules can map the areas of billing automation, payment management, and accounting and tax automation in such a way that new services can be efficiently billed in the shortest possible time and process costs reduced to a minimum.
+With our order-to-cash platform, even micro-transactions can succeed in generating costs of only a few cents.
 This is necessary in order to be able to run a profitable digital business model.
 At the same time, we can map complex contractual relationships and, if necessary, handle many thousands of payment processes every day.
-The Nitrobox solution acts like an additional feature of the respectively existing financial system.
+The Nitrobox solution is an additional feature of the existing financial system.

 I am convinced that monetization is one of the most important elements in a process environment in general.
 If this area does not work, then digital business models cannot be operated at all, or at least not efficiently – regardless of the size of the company behind it.